Chapter 11 Plan of Reorganization – Part 2 Step-By-Step Guide

 And, now have a look at key facts influencing the formation of their pricing strategy while developing Chapter 11 Plan of Reorganization::

-How and why, they chose
+How and why, they chose this strategy

 - Big-box stores and Do-It-Yourself centers, sell a high volume of deeply discounted utility and task lighting fixtures.
 Since low-price and large inventory are the value offering of these competitors, they have a limited offering of high-end, designer fixtures or special-order fixtures, if they offer these at all.
 They also offer little, if any, lighting design services.